West Lakes and Royal Park groundwater prohibition area

 If groundwater is affected or threatened by site contamination and action is needed to prevent actual or potential harm to human health or safety as a result of the taking of that water, the EPA has the ability under the Environment Protection Act 1993 to establish a GPA.

-The EPA is proposing to prohibit the taking of groundwater from the upper Quaternary aquifers.
-These aquifers are 0−13 metres below the ground in the area and further information can be found in the determination report in the document library.
+The EPA is prohibiting the taking of groundwater from the upper Quaternary aquifers 0−13 metres below the ground level.

 • Bore water